aws-samples/serverless-eda-insurance-claims-processing/README.md

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information!
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License